Double decker bus and car in A47 collision

 - Credit: Archant

-A major emergency operation went into action tonight after a collision involving a double decker bus and a car on the A47 near Wisbech.
+A major emergency operation went into action last night after a collision involving a double decker bus and a car on the A47 near Wisbech.

 No details of casualties have yet been released but local residents say an air ambulance was called together with police, and fire crews.